EatonEM/emcb-udp-coordinator/README.md

 - Node.js and npm (Node Package Manager)
 - git

-> This library has been developed and tested on macOS using node v10.14.3.
+> This library was last updated on macOS using node v20.9.0.
+(It was originally developed and tested on macOS using node v10.14.3)
-> **v10 or greater of Node.js is required.**
+> **v16 or greater of Node.js is required.**

 ### Git